miccirillo2003-a11y/CNN-Self-Made-Project/README.md

 # CNN-Self-Made-Project

-**Project Overview**

-This project provides a controlled comparison between two convolutional neural network architectures trained on the CIFAR-100 dataset:

-PlainCNN50 — a 50-layer convolutional neural network implemented entirely from scratch, without residual or skip connections

-DenseNet201 — a modern architecture based on dense skip connections and feature reuse

-The main objective is to understand, through direct implementation and experimentation, how architectural design choices influence training stability and model performance in deep neural networks.

-**Motivation**

-Rather than pursuing state-of-the-art performance, this project focuses on learning by building.

-Implementing a deep CNN from scratch allowed me to explore fundamental challenges in deep learning, such as:

-vanishing gradients

-information propagation across deep networks

-parameter efficiency

-the impact of skip connections on optimization

-DenseNet201 serves as a strong reference architecture to better understand how modern design principles overcome the limitations of deep sequential models.

-**Implementation Details**

-**-PlainCNN50:**

-50 sequential convolutional layers

-No residual or skip connections

-Each layer followed by:

-Batch Normalization

-ReLU activation

-Channel depth progressively increases from 32 → 512

-**-DenseNet201:**

-Standard DenseNet201 architecture

-Growth rate: k = 32

-Dense skip connections enabling feature reuse

-**Results & Observations**

-DenseNet201 consistently outperforms the plain CNN across evaluation metrics.

-The observed performance gap highlights how:

-skip connections help mitigate vanishing gradients,

-feature reuse improves learning efficiency,

-deep sequential networks struggle without residual pathways.

-This experiment provides a practical demonstration of why modern CNN architectures rely heavily on connectivity patterns rather than simply increasing depth.

-**Personal Note**
+# CNN from Scratch vs DenseNet201 on CIFAR-100

+This project is a hands-on exploration of convolutional neural networks on the CIFAR-100 dataset.
+It compares a deep CNN built entirely from scratch with **DenseNet201**, highlighting how architectural choices affect learning, feature propagation, and overall performance.

+---

+## Project Overview

+I implemented **PlainCNN50**, a 50-layer convolutional network with no residual or skip connections, entirely from scratch.
+This model follows a purely sequential structure, gradually increasing the number of channels from 32 to 512, with each layer followed by Batch Normalization and ReLU activation.

+For comparison, I also trained **DenseNet201**, a modern architecture with dense skip connections that enable feature reuse and improved gradient flow.

+The goal of this project is to understand — through building and experimentation — how different architectural designs influence training stability, performance, and learning dynamics in deep neural networks.

+---

+## Motivation

+This project isn’t about achieving state-of-the-art results.
+Instead, it’s about **learning by doing**.

+Building a deep CNN from scratch allowed me to explore key challenges in deep learning, including:

+- Vanishing gradients
+- How information propagates through very deep networks
+- Parameter efficiency
+- The role of skip connections in optimization

+Comparing PlainCNN50 with DenseNet201 provided a clear perspective on how modern design innovations help overcome the limitations of traditional sequential architectures.

+---

+## Implementation Details

+**PlainCNN50**
+- 50 sequential convolutional layers
+- No residual or skip connections
+- Each layer followed by BatchNorm + ReLU
+- Channels increase from 32 → 512

+**DenseNet201**
+- Standard DenseNet201 architecture
+- Growth rate: *k = 32*
+- Dense skip connections for feature reuse

+Both models were trained on CIFAR-100 (50,000 training images, 100 classes) using data augmentation, including random flips and crops.

+---

+## Results & Observations

+DenseNet201 consistently outperforms the plain CNN across all metrics.

+The experiment highlights the impact of architectural innovations:

+- Skip connections stabilize training and mitigate vanishing gradients
+- Feature reuse improves learning efficiency
+- Deep sequential networks struggle without residual pathways

+This shows that **depth alone isn’t enough** — how layers communicate is crucial for effective training of deep networks.

+---

+## Personal Note

 This repository represents my hands-on journey into understanding convolutional neural networks beyond theory.